richardbiely/gaia-ecs/README.md

 ## Data processing
 ### Query
 For querying data you can use a Query.
-It can help you find all entities, components or chunks matching the specified set of components and constraints and iterate it or returns in the form of an array.
+It can help you find all entities, components or chunks matching the specified set of components and constraints and iterate or return them in the form of an array.
 You can also use them to quickly check if any entities satisfying your requirements exist or calculate how many of them there are.

 >**NOTE:**<br/>Every Query creates a cache internally.
 Therefore, the first usage is a little bit slower than the subsequent usage is going to be.
 You likely use the same query multiple times in your program, often without noticing.
 Because of that, caching becomes useful as it avoids wasting memory and performance when finding matches.